 If you don't have the time or experience to navigate commercial real estate complexities, you might be wondering what a Tenant Rep is and the benefits of using one.

-Tenant Reps, also known as Tenant Advocates or Tenant Representation Specialists, offer independent, expert and conflict-free advice to commercial tenants.
-Their advice primarily focuses on searching for site(s), lease negotiation and agreement, project and portfolio management (and more).
+Tenant Reps, also known as Tenant Advocates or Tenant Representation Specialists, offer commercial tenants independent, expert, and conflict-free advice.
+They primarily focus on searching for site(s), lease negotiation and agreement, project and portfolio management (and more).

-They also have the necessary skills to strategically negotiate a competitive commercial lease that is fair and falls in line with current market conditions.
-Tenant reps use metrics like type of commercial property, location, landlord type, building vacancy rates, fit-out costs, incentive levels and the market outlook to secure you the best possible deal.
+They also have the necessary skills to strategically negotiate a fair and competitive commercial lease that aligns with current market conditions.
+Tenant reps use metrics like the type of commercial property, location, landlord type, building vacancy rates, fit-out costs, incentive levels and the market outlook to secure you the best possible deal.

 This old saying certainly applies when it comes to leasing new office space.